Harsh-Butani/Competitive-Programming/Notes.md

 }
 ```
 - Matrix exponentiation can be used to calculate $n^{th}$ term of a linear recurrence in $O(m^3$ $log$ $n)$ time where $m$ denotes size of the matrix
+- Many counting problems can be solved by fixing some parameters and iterating on them.
+Also, many counting problems can be solved by standard techniques such as fixing the $L$ pointer or $2$ pointer method
 - Many combinatorial problems require DP for solving
 - Some useful identities
     - $^nC_r + ^nC_{r-1} = ^{n+1}C_r$ (Suppose there are $n$ normal objects and $1$ special object.
 Now, $RHS =$ Number of ways of choosing $r$ objects out of these $n+1$ objects $=$ Number of ways of choosing $r$ objects by excluding the special object $+$ Number of ways of choosing $r$ objects by including the special object = $^nC_r + ^nC_{r-1} = LHS$)